Netgear Wireless Router Setup Menus

 - After you have completed the 5GHz wireless network settings, Click on the “Apply” button on the bottom of the page to save settings.

-Once you've applied the settings, your all done!
+That’s it!
+Once you’ve applied the settings, your all done!